samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ## TypeScript: Into the Unknown

-TypeScript 3.0 introduces a new type called `unknown`. `unknown` acts like a type-safe version of `any` by requiring us to perform some type of checking before we can use the value of the `unknown` variable or any of its properties.
+TypeScript 3.0 introduces a new type called `unknown`. `unknown` acts like a type-safe version of `any` by requiring us to perform some type of checking before we can use the value of the `unknown` element or any of its properties.
 Let's explore the rules around this wicked type!

 `any` is too flexible.
 As the name suggests, it can encompass the type of every possible value in TypeScript.
 What's not so ideal of this premise is that `any` doesn't require us to do any kind of checking before we make use of the properties of its value.